 - NOTE: this will not turn on the amber lights which indicate E-stop.
 E-stop lights only turn on when the E-stop in the corresponding Player Station is pushed, or the Arena E-stop is pressed

 - Player Station Strings will, if in use, cycle the possible lighting options of the strings as they appear in the game.
-These are not in use in 2017.

 Field Test - Network Communication